Mad Tea Party Fantasyland Magic Kingdom

 Mad Tea Party — Inspired by the unusual tea party scene in the 1951 Disney adaptation of Lewis Carroll’s “Alice in Wonderland,” the Mad Tea Party is one of the original Magic Kingdom attractions.

 You wait in a mostly covered queue for your chance to spin around for 1.5 minutes in one of 18 pastel-colored teacups.
 Dizziness is sure to ensue!
-It's good, clean, non-thrill fun for all ages.
-What else can we say about it?
+It’s good, clean, non-thrill fun for all ages, and a Disney classic.